Only divine, shake-free mercy would let me give this dress away.

 No, I’d buy a gift.
 I’d slide that door shut again.

 So I kept knocking- and pounding-on heaven’s door.
-For more reward, more womb’s fruit, for a whole quiver-full, I’d pray.
-For these best of earth’s comforts, I buzzed and I pressed.
-A bee at the window, I clamored for sweetness, and boomed.
+I was a bee at the window.
+I clamored for sweetness, for more reward, more womb’s fruit, for a whole quiver-full, I prayed.
+For these best of earth’s comforts, I buzzed, I boomed, and I pressed.

 But He said,“Not that way!
 All, all in vain, You weary out wings and bruise your head.”
 Then came that day in June.